Juul/rpc-multistream/README.md

 # ToDo

+* Add a way to bind arbitrary data accessible as .this from inside RPC functions
 * Implement opts.detectEncoding and opts.detectStreamType
 * Automatically close irrelevant ends of read/write streams
 * Use pump everywhere instead of .pipe